ArrowrIcon Home icon

 Treats on ration

-We also got 2 oz of sugar a week, and I mention this specifically because it was so little that few people used it to sweeten food.
+We also got the ration of 2 oz of sugar a week, and I mention this specifically because it was so little that few people used it to sweeten food.
 (My parents used the artificial sweetener 'Saccharin' in their coffee until the day they died because it had become habit during the war.)
 Sugar was saved up to use with home-grown fruit to make jam - and the jam was a real treat!

-Goods 'under the counter'
+Treats 'under the counter'

 The shop counter

-The origin of the term 'under the counter'
+The term 'under the counter'

-Under the counter' was a well-understood expression in wartime Britain and its aftermath.
-It meant that the shop really did have certain special goods available, but they were hidden and only for customers who could do them a bit of good in return.
-They were stored under the counter for ready access for the preferred customers but hidden for everyone else.
+'Under the counter' was a well-understood expression in wartime Britain and its aftermath.
+It meant that the shop really did have certain special goods, but they were hidden in the storage area under the counter and were only for customers who could do the shopkeeper a bit of good in return.

 Incidentally, only much later did I learn that the obvious teachers' favourites at school, who in my view were no different from the rest of us, had parents who managed food shops.
 Presumably these teachers expected to be rewarded with goods from 'under the counter'.